Prosecutors: New trial not merited for ex-cop in Floyd death

 Chauvin was convicted in April of second-degree unintentional murder, third-degree murder and manslaughter in the May 25, 2020, death of Floyd, a Black man who was pinned to the ground for about 9 ½ minutes as he said he couldn’t breathe.
 Chauvin will be sentenced June 25.

 Requests for a new trial are fairly routine, but they are rarely granted.
-The arguments raised in such requests are typically raised again on appeal.
+The arguments raised in such requests are often raised again on appeal.
 Requests for a hearing to question jurors about alleged misconduct are uncommon.
 Experts have said there is a high bar to hold such a hearing, and an even higher bar to invalidate a verdict.

 Among his arguments, Nelson said intense publicity — both before the trial and due to events during it — tainted the jury pool and prejudiced jurors against his client.